wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 structure of the cache hierarchy and the way invalidation request propagates.
 We next present the correctness proof.

-As shown in the 2PL correctness proof, the risk of releasing locks early resides in the fact that another thread B may serialize after the currenr thread A by accessing the object whose lock is released, and in the meantime serialize before thread A by having A accessing its state after A releases the lock, hence introducing a dependency cycle.
+As shown in the 2PL correctness proof, the risk of releasing locks early resides in the fact that another thread B may serialize after the current thread A by accessing the object whose lock is released, and in the meantime serialize before thread A by having A accessing its state after A releases the lock, hence introducing a dependency cycle.
 We argue that these two will never happen together in the cache hierarchy based on two reasons.
 First, invalidations can only propagate from top to bottom, but not vice versa.
 Second, the cache hierarchy is organized as a tree,